 Applicants must possess a baccalaureate degree from an accredited institution and have a solid background in the humanities.
 Such a background would almost certainly be assured with at least nine credits in philosophy and 15 credits in theology/religious studies.
 However, other combinations of credits may be satisfactory.
 Students who lack the necessary undergraduate preparation but otherwise show promise of success in the program may be provisionally accepted, contingent on completion of certain undergraduate courses.
 An undergraduate GPA of at least 2.75 (4.00 scale) is expected.
+Applicants must also submit a writing sample with their application.
+This should be an academic paper of at least 1,000 words that explores some theologically related issue.
+Papers previously submitted in undergraduate classes are suitable.
 Scores from standardized graduate admissions tests are not uniformly required but may be requested in certain cases.
-For the normal Graduate School practices in processing and classifying applications, see pages 11-16 of this catalog.
+For the normal Graduate School practices in processing and classifying applications, see pages 11-15 of this catalog.